Draconic-Inc/PI-Docs/ModDocs/enderio/0.0.0/structure/en_us/enderio_6f297.md

 §align:left
 Ender IO is a full-sized tech-mod.
 Listing all its features could fill whole books, and because all programmers are lazy when it comes to documentation, those books don't exist.

-But don't dispair!
-We aren't completly heartless (only mostly)---there *is* some documentation:
+But don't despair!
+We aren't completely heartless (only mostly)---there *is* some documentation:

 §table{width:100%,render_cells:false}
 | :- | :-------------------- |